ATNoG/rigourous-devprivops-ui/README.md

 To manually compile the UI and execute it:

+1. Install [PrivGuide](https://github.com/ATNoG/rigourous-devprivops) **natively** and copy the executable to the root of this repository.
 1. Set an adequate `.env` file.
 All the documentation for the relevant variables is in the `.env.example` file
 2. Build the editor with `go build`
+    - On the first execution, it is needed to generate the styles and templates with `tailwindcss -i static/css/source.css -o static/css/style.css --minify` and `templ generate`
+    - Running `air` will also execute these commands and is advised during development
 2. Run `./devprivops-ui`
 3. Access the endpoint specified in the `.env` file in any web browser